alloyproject/alloy-pool_nodejs/README.md

 # nodejs-pool
-This repository is a fork of [Venthos](https://github.com/Venthos/)'s [nodejs-pool] (https://github.com/Venthos/nodejs-pool) which is maintained by [alexmateescu](https://github.com/alexmateescu).
-This repository will most closely follow the needs and requests of the [Alloy XAO](https://alloyproject.org) community, as that is the coin this was originally forked to accommodate.
+This repository is a fork of [Snipa22](https://github.com/Snipa22)'s [nodejs-pool](https://github.com/Snipa22/nodejs-pool) which is maintained by [Venthos](https://github.com/Venthos).
+This repository will most closely follow the needs and requests of the [Intense Coin](https://intensecoin.com) community, as that is the coin this was originally forked to accommodate.

 However, this fork contains fixes and features that would be useful to any cryptonight/cryptonight-lite coin pool operator.